aiverson97/baseballStats/README.md

 **/teams/byName/{nameContains}** - view all teams' data that contain your name query<br>
 *EX1* - "/teams/byname/Boston" -> data for 'Boston Red Stockings', 'Boston Red Caps', 'Boston Beaneaters', etc all the way through 'Boston Red Sox' because they all contain 'Boston'<br>
 *EX2* - "/teams/byname/Red Sox" -> data only begins from 1908 because that's when the 'Boston Red Sox' were started<br>
-*NOTE* - the nameContains field is case sensitive so /teams/byname/red sox -> null, but /teams/byname/Red Sox -> data 1908-2020 *(this is a little wonky so it's on my list of fixes)*
+*NOTE* - the nameContains field is no longer case sensitive so "/teams/byname/red sox", "/teams/byname/Red Sox", & "/teams/byname/ReD sOx" all return the same data

 ### Player Bios
 **/players** - view all players' biographical data with one entry for each player